Distributed Acoustic/Vibration Sensing (DAS/DVS)

-C-OTDR utilizes Rayleigh back-scattering, allowing acoustic frequency signals to be detected over large distances.
-The interrogator sends a coherent laser pulse along an optical fiber (sensor cable) and scattering sites within the fiber cause the fiber to act as a distributed interferometer with a gauge length like the pulse length (e.g. 10 meters).
+C-OTDR utilizes Rayleigh back-scattering, allowing acoustic frequency signals to be detected over longdistances.
+The interrogator sends a coherent laser pulse along an optical fiber (sensor cable).
+Scattering sites within the fiber cause the fiber to act as a distributed interferometer with a gauge length like the pulse length (e.g. 10 meters).

 Acoustic disturbance on a fiber generates microscopic elongation or compression of the fiber (micro-strain), which causes a change in the phase relation and/or amplitude.

-With the combination of phase and amplitude measurements, AP Sensing's proprietary 2P squared technology offers low sensitivity to the fading signal commonly observed in other C-OTDR systems.
+With the combination of phase and amplitude measurements, AP Sensing's proprietary 2P squared technology is less affected by the fading signal commonly observed in other C-OTDR systems.

 AP Sensing's DAS system provides constant performance over the entire fiber resulting in a high measurement quality.